 Additional GSA State and Local Programs

-In addition to the 1122 Program, state and local government entities may take advantage of the purchasing power of the federal government through the Cooperative Purchasing Program, the Disaster Recovery Purchasing Program, and the Public Health Emergencies Program.
+In addition to the 1122 Program, state and local government entities can take advantage of the purchasing power of the federal government through the Cooperative Purchasing Program, the Disaster Purchasing Program, and the Public Health Emergencies Program.